 Complete solutions for 2020 MIT Missing Semester course

-missing
+missing under /tmp.

 mkdir /tmp/missing

-1) Look up the touch
+1) Look up the touch program.
+The man program is your friend.

 man touch

-to create a new file called semester
+touch to create a new file called semester in missing.

 touch /tmp/missing/semester